 In an effort to clarify requirements for the use of personal or privately owned vehicles for official business and Principia's insurance provisions for such use, this memo is being sent to all faculty and staff for distribution in their departments.
-Please feel free to contact Bryan White (ext.
-5473) at the College, James Brown (3159 or 5871), or Carolyn Burns (5474), or Philip Riley (ext.
-3513) with any questions.
+Please feel free to contact Campus Security (ext.
+5473) at the College with any questions.

 Applies to all faculty and staff (including student employees and "employee volunteers"¹) who drive personal vehicles on official Principia business.
 Any employee who transports students must be an approved² driver by fulfilling the following requirements in A: